6 Powerful Benefits of A Microsite For More Traffic

 The cost of website-domain, cost of maintenance, and cost of developers and designers are just to name a few.
 And the more elaborate a microsite is, the higher its cost will be.

+c.
 Content development efforts

 Since the main goal of microsites is to engage users, the site’s content has to be top-notch.
 The text content, images, videos, and user-generated content that goes into a microsite must relate to the audience, the brand, and search engine optimization (SEO) strategies.

+d.
 Significant time commitment

-A microsite is not a one-time setup thing.
+A successful microsite is not a one-time setup thing.
 It has to be updated with content regularly, during the whole duration of its marketing campaign.

+e.
 Short life-cycle

 Once the marketing campaign associated with a microsite ends, the microsite is practically abandoned.
 The resources invested in developing the microsite go under-utilized.

 Be sure to weigh up the pros and cons of building a microsite for your brand.
-If you proceed, don’t forget to maximize ROI by A/B testing your content, features and functionality.
+If you proceed, don’t forget to maximize ROI by A/B testing your content, features, and functionality.

 Microsites and the SEO debate

 In the past, many businesses exploited microsites as a tool for SEO, greatly.
 They used to run multiple microsites that were developed around different keywords, giving them a chance to appear on top of different search engine result pages.
-It also gave them a chance to appear more than once (or twice, at times) in a single result page.
+It also gave them a chance to appear more than once (or twice, at times) on a single result page.

 However, this does not happen anymore and is rather harmful to your SEO.

-Search engines are becoming smarter every passing moment.
+Search engines are becoming smarter with every passing moment.
 They constantly learn about all black hat techniques across the internet and penalize (down-rank) websites that practice them.

 Below are the main reasons why you shouldn’t build a microsite for the sole purpose of SEO for your brand/company:

+a.
 Microsites can rarely become authority sites

 Here’s why:

-- Microsites don’t have many incoming links from other authority sites around the web
+• Microsites don’t have many incoming links from other authority sites around the web

-- Their link sources aren’t diverse
+• Their link sources aren’t diverse

+b.
 Duplicate content

+c.
 Microsites compete with your primary site

 If your microsite and primary site are targeting similar keywords, both of them will suffer in traffic.